-- It commonly occurs between the ages of 25-50, although it may possibly also present in adolescents.
+- It commonly occurs between the ages of 25-50, although it might also present in adolescents.

 - Diagnosis is made based on clinical findings including proptosis, eyelid retraction, restrictive myopathy and possibly compressive optic neuropathy.
 It is often grouped into two independent manifestations of this syndrome:

-- Type I and Type II orbitapathy, but may possibly overlap
+- Type I and Type II orbitapathy, but might overlap

 More frequent signs: